paramireze/paramireze.github.io/_posts/2019-02-12-the-frugal-life.markdown

 ## strategies

-I have a few ideas on how to reduce my spending.
+To start with, my plan is to figure out `activities`, `food`, and `weekends` since those are all area's that impact my spending decisions.

 # activities

-Much of my time is taking up by coursera courses, reading books, and gym workouts
+Much of my time is taking up by coursera online classes, reading books, and cardio exercises.

 # food

-Beans, Rice, Potatoes, and eggs are going to be my staples.
+Lots and lots of inexpensive plant based foods, except cashews and avocado's.

 # weekends